 Working with ServiceNow CI/CD

-Different teams can work in different branches without conflicts until they decide to merge their changes into the main branch to be deployed in a user testing instance.
-This is when Quality controls are more rigorous and should happen using the Quality Gates concept.
-This means rejecting code with high severity issues from being merged into the main branch.
-Gates are previously shown to the developers during their regular activities, but not compulsory to fix until they are happy with the functionality or during their development.
+Recognized as a critical component of IT projects, Quality Gates come in the form of a checklist that you review at specific phases of the project.
+This enables teams to spot and reject code with high-severity issues from being merged into the main branch.
+Gates are previously shown to the developers during their regular activities, but it is not compulsory to fix them until they are happy with the functionality or during their development.